-underway.
+derived for bsearch in the proof.
+The verification of some functions is still underway.
 The bounds for the functions recid, bsearch, fib, and qsort are already completely verified.

-Our experiments show that the automatic stack analyzer works effectively for our main application, the CertiKOS OS kernel.
+Our experiments have shown that the automatic stack analyzer works effectively for our main application, the CertiKOS OS kernel.
 The reason is that we designed the quantitative logic to include exactly the subset of Clight that is needed for CertiKOS.
 It turned out that this subset is also sufficient for many examples in the CompCert test suite and the MiBench embedded software benchmarks.
-If a program is not interactively analyzable in our logic then this is due to unsupported language constructs such as switch statements and function pointers.
+If a program is not interactively analyzable in our logic then this due to unsupported language constructs such as switch statements and functions pointers.
 Many of these language features could easily be supported by relatively small additions to the logic.
-An exception to this are function pointers which would require more work, following for example XCAP [29].
+An exception to this are function pointers which would require more work, following for example XCAP [31].